Skip Navigation. Skip to content

 4. Credit card debt, personal household effects, vehicle leases or loans secured by vehicles, or mortgages/security agreements on a primary residence.

-2. Annual Reviews.
-The ICOI Committee is responsible for reviewing the University's equity holdings, policies, and procedures at least annually and determining whether they adequately address the identification, disclosure, and management of institutional conflicts of interest.
-If the ICOI Committee determines that changes are required, the ICOI Committee will make appropriate recommendations to the Vice President for Research who will then consult with the President.At least semi-annually the ICOI Committee will review information from the following entities in order to identify financial relationships the University has with business entities that could compromise the integrity of University research, teaching, outreach, and other mission-related activities:
+3. Annual ReviewsThe ICOI Committee is responsible for reviewing the University's equity holdings, policies, and procedures at least annually and determining whether they adequately address the identification, Disclosure, and management of ICOIs.
+If the ICOI Committee determines that changes are required, it will make appropriate recommendations to the Vice President for Research who will then consult with the President.At least semi-annually the ICOI Committee will review information from the following entities in order to identify financial relationships the University has with business entities that could compromise the integrity of University research, teaching, outreach, and other mission-related activities:

 3. University Officials.
-ICOI disclosures from University Officials
+ICOI Disclosures from University Officials.

-4. University Relations.
-A list of business entities that donated gifts of $50,000 or more in the prior fiscal year and the University departments and administrative units that were the recipients of those gifts.
-The ICOI Committee reviews this information against the profile of University research and technology programs to determine whether potential conflicts of interest exist in any areas, and notifies the heads of those areas affected regarding the potential conflict.
+4. The ICOI Committee reviews this information against the profile of University research and technology programs to determine whether potential ICOIs exist in any areas, and notifies the heads of those areas affected regarding the potential conflict.

-3. Reviewing Potential Institutional Conflicts of Interest.
+5. Reviewing Potential Institutional Conflicts of Interest

 1. No action required;